B7-33 (6mg)

 B7-33 Peptide

-The H2-relaxin protein is a protein class comprised of relaxin, H3-relaxin, insulin-like peptide-3, and insulin-like peptide-5.
-All these proteins have been suggested to exhibit a variety of biological actions, including possibly affecting genetic functions and the reproductive, musculoskeletal, and cardiovascular systems.(2)
+H2-relaxin is a naturally occurring, endogenous protein compound, which was synthetically mimicked and named the “B7-33” peptide.
+The H2-relaxin protein class comprises relaxin, H3-relaxin, insulin-like peptide-3, and insulin-like peptide-5.
+All these proteins have been suggested to exhibit a variety of biological actions, including possibly affecting genetic functions and the reproductive, musculoskeletal, and cardiovascular systems.(2) Considered structurally similar to H2-relaxin, the synthetic equivalent B7-33 may possess anti-fibrotic potential.

 • RXFP-1 receptor is suggested to influence sperm motility